A Civilization with Madness

 Take, for instance, the cause of our current division.
 Stories pit heroes against villains.
 This is an age-old pattern: the need to identify a villain to be battled.
 This is being employed in politics these days.
 Political campaigns are creating narratives using the human psyche’s need to identity a struggle between good and evil.
 Now we have split into various camps where each of us have latched on to the narrative of our villain of choice, and we grasp on to the need for others to follow our narrative with a crusade-like dogma.
 Whether your villain is the left, the right, the deep state, evil billionaires, Russia, Communism, mainstream media, Hollywood elites, Silicon Valley, Corporations, Wall Street, Liberals, Black Lives Matter, protesters, Conservatives, White Nationalists, Antifa, or even Satanic Pedophiles, each of us is justified in our hatred of our chosen villain.
 And we will fight tooth and nail to be heard on our social media soap box, because it’s so important that others think the way we do.
 But we have totally lost the plot.
 We are meant to disagree.
 That is what it means to be human.
 That is what Democracy is: a system where people who disagree can co-exist in relative harmony.
 We can disagree all we want as long as we don't lose touch with our moral compass.
 That is really the key for unity.
 Isn't it?
 A sense of basic morality?

-I am often reminded of the story of the Tower of Babylon.
+I am often reminded of the story of the Tower of Babbel.
 Excuse my secular interpretation, but in building the tower that represented the human achievement of divinity, they lost sight of their moral unity.
 With the achievement of power, there is always corruption, and the builders of the tower were punished by God in the form of splitting all of humanity into different cultures with language barriers.
 The moral is, with our limited perception, we simply cannot have access to all knowledge, because we lose sight of a shared value system.
 In smaller units (family or religions or nations) there is an easier path to this unity.
 As much as I love having all human knowledge at the tip of my fingers, is the internet really that dangerous?
 Is humanity going mad with all our access to everything?

 This brings me back to my version of Atlantis.
 In the book, ironically, there is a pandemic going on, and no one knows how or why it exists.
 It’s a madness that has come to infect the populace, and the illness leads to its victim becoming a shell of what they once were.
 Those lucky enough to avoid falling into the madness numb themselves with denial, elixirs and apathy, while ignoring the real problem.
 They are out of balance with nature, and that is what leads to the downfall of civilization.